Fast modeling of regenerative amplifier free-electron lasers: Approach to fast cavity modeling

 \subsection{The FEL optical fiber model with non-ideal beam trajectory}

-For real machine conditions, some level of jitter in the transverse trajectory of the electron beam is unavoidable.
-By trajectory we mean in particular oscillations in the centroid of the beam due to angular or spatial misalignments with respect to the undulator axis.
-This is important for XRAFEL operations, as for moderate levels of jitter the e-beam will continue to guide the radiation along its direction of motion leading to corresponding jitter in the pointing of the radiation at the exit of the undulator.
-For larger trajectories, the FEL gain can also be affected.
+Our model thus far assumes an idealized, on-axis e-beam transverse centroid trajectory.
+For real machine conditions, some level of shot-to-shot variation in the transverse centroid trajectory of the electron beam is unavoidable.
+This is important for XRAFEL operations, as for moderate levels of trajectory jitter the e-beam will continue to guide the radiation along its direction of motion leading to corresponding jitter in the pointing of the radiation at the exit of the undulator.
+For larger trajectories, the single-pass power gain can also be affected.
 Thus it is important to be able to take these effects into account in our model.
 For a smooth focusing lattice with wavenumber $k_\beta$ as we consider in our model, the trajectory given an initial transverse offset $x_{ce}(0)$ and angular offset $p_{x,ce}(0)$ is

 with an equivalent expression in $y$, and $p_{x,ce}(z)=x_{ce}'(z)$.

 The mechanics of allowing arbitrary trajectories in $x$ and $y$ are a straightforward extension of the previously presented formalism.
 We will list the few differences here, and in particular which expressions from before must be modified.
 To start, the original integral kernel is changed to \begin{widetext}